Belfast overtakes Dublin as a better place for women in business

 Aside from being leapfrogged by Belfast, Dublin ranked behind a plethora of European cities including Munich, Berlin, Barcelona, Amsterdam, Stockholm and London which remained in third place

-Belfast has overtaken Dublin in a survey that assesses a city’s ability to foster growth of businesses owned by woman.
+Belfast has overtaken Dublin in a survey that assesses a city’s ability to foster growth of businesses owned by women.

-Globally, the San Francisco Bay Area outranked New York for the number one spot largely because of the ease with which women can access capital in the Bay Area.
+Globally, the San Francisco Bay Area outranked New York for the number one spot largely because of the ease with which women can access capital there.
 The worst performing cities were Delhi, Jakarta and Istanbul.

 Nevertheless, the report showed that San Francisco still has work to do given it scored just 63.7 out of a possible 100 points.